Women Must Follow This Strict Dress Code Rule in Parts of Congress

 Weirdly, there’s no actual written dress code, so it’s up to the officers tasked with enforcing the rules to decide what constitutes “proper attire as determined by the Speaker.”

-Notable exceptions include First Ladies and First Daughters, who can (and do) bear their shoulders both in the Speaker’s Lobby and in the chamber itself.
+Notable exceptions include First Ladies and First Daughters, who can (and do) bare their shoulders both in the Speaker’s Lobby and in the chamber itself.
 But staffers and lawmakers are also expected to comply with the rules.
 They might not be allowed to show their shoulders, but hey, they’ll always have seersucker.